 Information

-- In the case of redistribution or sharing, you must give appropriate credit, provide a link to the license and indicate whether any changes have been made.
+- When sharing or redistributing, you must provide appropriate credit, link to the licence and indicate if changes were made.

-- If you modify or transform these videos, you cannot distribute them.
+- If you modify or transform the videos, you may not distribute the modified material.